 Within five (5) business days after a tenant is displaced by fire, flood, condemnation, or evacuation, the landlord must return the security deposit.
 The law requires the return when either an authorized public official has posted a notice prohibiting occupancy or has certified that the displacement is expected to continue longer than seven (7) days.
 Within three (3) business days of having received notice of the displacement, the landlord must let the tenant know where the security deposit can be collected.
 The landlord may arrange to have the municipal clerk hold the security deposit so that the tenant may collect it at the clerk's office.
 If the tenant has not collected the deposit within 30 days, the landlord can redeposit it with the banking institution or investment company with which it was deposited before the displacement.
-If the tenant is later able to move back into the dwelling unit but has already collected the deposit, the tenant must again pay the landlord a security deposit (one-third will be due immediately, another one-third in 30 days, and the last one-third in 60 days) (N.J.S.A.
+If the tenant must again pay the landlord a security deposit (one-third will be due immediately, another one-third in 30 days, and the last one-third in 60 days) (N.J.S.A.
 46:8-21.1).